 Advantages

-I’ve seen the democratic management style work really well for project teams, because everyone has ownership over the plan and the work getting done.
+I’ve seen the democratic style work really well for project teams, because everyone has ownership over the plan and the work getting done.

-A democratic approach to management can also be one of the more effective conflict management styles, as it encourages everyone to contribute to the conversation, to participate and to own their part.
+A democratic approach to management can also be one of the more effective conflict management styles, as it encourages everyone to contribute to the conversation, to participate, and to own their part.

 Disadvantages